-St Vincent and the Grenadines suffered severe infrastructure damage from a storm event on December 24th and 25th 2013.
-Subsequent aid assistance allowed for the expansion of the scope of work to be included in the sub project portfolio covered by this EMF.
+The European Union through its 11th European Development Fund is supporting the efforts of St Vincent and the Grenadines in the wake of the severe infrastructure damage suffered from a storm event on December 24th and 25th 2013.
+The European Union is integrating its support into the existing Regional Disaster Vulnerability Reduction Project through a trust fund with the World Bank.
+This aid assistance has allowed for the expansion of the scope of work to be included in the sub project portfolio covered by this EMF.
 This increased scope is listed as follows: